samcn8/topas/README.md

-# Topas by Sam Nelson
+# Topas Chess Engine by Sam Nelson

 Topas is an open source UCI chess engine written in Rust with a focus on clean, readable code.